electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/drivetrain/battery/_index.md

 ## Battery packs

-Currently Audi e-tron is available with 2 different battery pack sizes.
-It is expected that from 2023 model there will be added a larger pack.
+Currently, the Audi e-tron is available with 2 different battery pack sizes.
+It is expected that from the 2023 model there will be added a larger pack.

 ### 95kWh battery